-For years our parks were open on Mondays and operated smoothly without the necessity of closing every Monday for cleaning.
-Back In 2010, in what was supposed to be a temporary budget cutting measure, all city parks were closed on Mondays.
+For years our parks were open on Mondays and operated smoothly without the necessity of closing for cleaning.
+In 2010, in what was supposed to be a temporary budget-cutting measure, all city parks were closed on Mondays.
 This has now become the new normal in Tamarac.

 I am speaking out because you, our representatives, must reconsider your positions.
-Do the right thing for our families and for the future of our city.
+Please do the right thing for our families and the future of our city.

-Consider this: In a city twice our size, Coral Springs, their Mayor and Commissioners only get their mileage and tolls reimbursed.
-In Sunrise, Commissioners get only a $200 for a car allowance.
-Broward County Commissioners, get only a $200 monthly allowance and Broward County School Board members only are reimbursed .52 cents per mile.
+Consider this: In a city twice our size, Coral Springs, their Mayor, and Commissioners only get their mileage and tolls reimbursed.
+In Sunrise, Commissioners get only $200 for a car allowance.
+Broward County Commissioners get only a $200 monthly allowance, and Broward County School Board members only are reimbursed .52 cents per mile.
 Both drive all over the county and attend meetings in downtown Fort Lauderdale.